Privacy, Copyright, and Security Policy

 No agency, school, or other testing entity may share or provide any testing materials to another agency or school.
 Agencies that make such requests should be advised to contact CASAS directly.
 Testing materials must remain at the testing site at all times.

 No test materials may be duplicated, photocopied, or reproduced in any manner.
 Federal copyright law prohibits unauthorized reproduction and use of copyrighted test materials.
-Reproducing test materials is a violation of federal copyright law.

-Test Security Policy Agreement
+Agency Test Security Policy

 Agency directors, principals, and other primary administrators need to maintain a specific test security policy that discusses the proper handling and use of test materials.